Skip to Content

 2. About 500,000 People Attended

 We said that already, but having over half a million people in one concert is no small feat, as the organizers found out.
-The logistics became a nightmare that lead to a plethora of issues we’ll discover further within this post.
+The logistics became a nightmare that led to a plethora of issues we’ll discover further within this post.

 3. Amateurs Organized It